The economic history of race in the USMonday 29 Jun 2020

-Webinar throws light on how the historical institution of American slavery has impacted on the economic and political lives of the black population in the United States.
+CAGE webinar throws light on how the historical institution of American slavery has impacted on the economic and political lives of the Black population in the United States.

 Warren Whatley from the University of Michigan presented on the economic origins of the African American family in the US.
 He considered the complex development of African American identity in the context of slavery.
 He hypothesised that the driving force behind the creation and evolution of African American culture under slavery was the drive to reduce the probability of sale as a way to improve the quality of human life.
 He argued that kinship relations created positive externalities for the shared community of slaves which also benefited slave owners by increasing the number of slaves they owned and discouraging slaves from running away.

-William Collins of Vanderbilt University spoke on Race, Unions, and Wages following the the Great Migration, when significant numbers of black people moved from the South to Northern parts of the US.
-This coincided with the rise of unions in the US and there were tensions between black workers and the unions during the 1950s.
+William Collins of Vanderbilt University spoke on Race, Unions, and Wages following the the Great Migration, when significant numbers of Black people moved from the South to northern parts of the United States.
+This coincided with the rise of unions in the United States and there were tensions between black workers and the unions during the 1950s.
 Gaining entry to unionised jobs was difficult but valuable for black workers.
-He finds that, if black men had gained employment in unionised jobs at the same rate as similar white men, their 1950s earnings would have been significantly higher.
+He finds that, if Black men had gained employment in unionised jobs at the same rate as similar white men, their 1950s earnings would have been significantly higher.

 Bishnupriya Gupta, Research Director of CAGE and chair of the webinar said ‘These talks have given us important insights into the historical context of the racial economic inequalities that still pervade our culture today.
 We were delighted to welcome such a fantastic panel working on such diverse areas of the economic history of race in the United States.
 The audience was one of the most international we have had.
 The number of views of the event (over 200) demonstrates a widespread interest in learning from the past in order to better understand issues of race.
 This is important if we are to eradicate not only racial violence and inequality but also unconscious bias.’